 Dessert - To make a dessert version simply coat the cream cheese with white sugar, brown sugar, honey, or your favorite sugar-free sweetener.
 Cinnamon is a great addition and you could even use premade cinnamon sugar.
 You can serve with fruit like apple slices, cannoli shells, or cinnamon pita chips.

 Pepper Jelly - Serving pepper jelly on cream cheese is a classic easy sweet and savory appetizer.
-It is even better when you use this smoked cream cheese recipe as the base.
 For this variation just smoke the cream cheese without any seasonings added and add the pepper jam once it's cooked.

 Mexican - Sprinkle the scored cheese liberally with taco seasoning.
 I prefer to use one without any added salt and then add salt to taste.
 Once it is done smoking serve with tortilla chips and a side of salsa.